Pipedream with Dylan Pierce

 00:34:33 - Dylan Pierce

-Yeah, so there's something nice here.
-Data Test ID equals tweet.
+Yeah, so there's something nice here: data-testid equals tweet.
 That's cool.
-I would probably use that because there's so much just like auto generated CSS.
-Like these class names are definitely unique and generated at build time.
-So we know we can use this Data Test id and we know that within Data Test ID there are there's content, eventually a span.
-The span has no other interesting.
+I would probably use that because there's so much auto-generated CSS.
+These class names are definitely unique and generated at build time.
+So we know we can use this data-testid, and we know that within data-testid there's content, eventually a span.
+The span has nothing else interesting.

 00:35:04 - Anthony Campolo

-It's a span inside a div.
-Inside div.
-This is what people talk about about div soup and how it makes almost impossible to find any structure within the HTML.
+It's a span inside a div, inside a div.
+This is what people talk about with div soup and how it makes it almost impossible to find any structure within the HTML.

 00:35:14 - Dylan Pierce